alanpeng/Oracle-Weblogic11g/README.md

-# Oracle-Weblogic11g-software-packages
+# Oracle-Weblogic11g-Docker
-Oracle Weblogic11g version 1036 Dockerfile (without domain initiations)
+Oracle Weblogic11g version 1036 Dockerfile (with base_domain initiation)

 To build your docker image, please modify the username and password of the Oracle website with your own.